 - Duty cycle indicator.
 The purpose of this safety feature is to prevent overheating.
 As you approach the end of the machine’s duty cycle, an indicator will light up, getting more and more bright.
 You can keep an eye on the light, so you can turn off the machine when the cycle ends.
 If you’re not very vigilant, however, and miss the light, the thermal overload protection function kicks in.

 - Thermal overload protection.
-This features automatically shuts off the welder before it gets too hot.
+This feature automatically shuts off the welder before it gets too hot.
 With this feature, you can just concentrate on the weld and not worry about getting distracted, at the end of the duty cycle the machine will shut off completely and will be ready to start only when it’s cooled down.

 If you want a bit more versatility, you can opt for a welder that has both TIG and stick capabilities.
 For a more multi-process operation, there’s also MIG capability thrown into the package.